-Roman copy of Hellenistic sculture of old woman-drunkard.
+Roman copy of Hellenistic sculpture of old woman-drunkard.
 Currently in Capitoline Museum in Rome.
 The original probably also was made of marble.

-The Greek work of art was lost a long time ago, and was probably dated to the late 3rd century BCE.
-The only preserved copies are in the Capitoline Museums in Rome (picture – dated to the 2nd century BC) and in the Munich Gliptotheque in Germany (dated to the first century BCE).
+The Greek work of art was lost a long time ago and was probably dated to the late 3rd century BCE.
+The only preserved copies are in the Capitoline Museums in Rome (picture – dated to the 2nd century BCE) and in the Munich Gliptotheque in Germany (dated to the first century BCE).

 Support IMPERIUM ROMANUM!

 IMPERIUM ROMANUM is in process of translation over 3300 Polish articles about history of ancient Rome.
 If you have the opportunity to financially support the further translations – even with smaller amount – I will be very grateful.